counter free hit invisible

 Like Windows OS Linux OS can also be bootable on the USB drive to install Linux on our system.
 Linux is an open-source operating system or Linux OS, is a freely distributive, cross-platform operating system based on Unix.

-Linux has many different flavours.
-Popular Linux OS distributions include Ubuntu, Debian, Fedora, open SUSE and Red Hat.
+Linux has many different flavors.
+Popular Linux OS distributions include Ubuntu, Debian, Fedora, open SUSE, and Red Hat.

-Linux OS supports multitasking that is several programs running at the same time, multiuser, multiplatform, multiprocessing e.t.c.
+Linux OS supports multitasking which is several programs running at the same time, multiuser, multiplatform, multiprocessing etc.

-UBS drives are easy to use and compact in size and offer ample capacity.
-Now, these days there is a trend to install Operating system using USB drives because USB drives have more life then CD/DVD and there is no need of DVD writer to install the OS.
+UBS drives are easy to use compact and offer ample capacity.
+Now, these days there is a trend to install Operating systems using USB drives because USB drives have more life than CD/DVD and there is no need for a DVD writer to install the OS.

-In our previous post, we also explained the method to create a bootable USB using command prompt for windows.
+In our previous post, we also explained the method to create a bootable USB using a command prompt for Windows.

 Method 1:- Using the Universal USB Installer.
 (For Windows only)